 Disconnect from WooCommerce store

-When you disconnect from WooCommerce store, DEAR removes all associations between DEAR objects and WooCommerce, including Log and Product Catalog.
+When you disconnect from the WooCommerce store, DEAR removes all associations between DEAR objects and WooCommerce, including Log and Product Catalog.

 When downloading products from WooCommerce, DEAR checks if the product in WooCommerce is a single product or if it has multiple variations.
-If Products and Product Families have already been created/linked with WooCommerce then DEAR updates the existing Products/Product Families instead of creating new ones.
+If Products and Product Families have already been created/linked with WooCommerce, then DEAR updates the existing Products/Product Families instead of creating new ones.

 WooCommerce has a hierarchical category structure, whereas DEAR has only one level of categories.
 Only the root categories in WooCommerce are linked to DEAR categories.

-DEAR product names are unique but all WooCommerce product variations have the same name the product family.
+DEAR product names are unique but all WooCommerce product variations have the same name as the product family.
 Due to this, upon downloading products from WooCommerce, DEAR creates variation names from the WooCommerce Product name + Variant Option 1 Value + Variant Option 2 Value + Variant Option 3 Value, delimited by space.
 Variant options are only included in the name if they are defined for the WooCommerce Product.
-During product loading DEAR automatically creates product categories for all product types products have in WooCommerce.
+During product loading, DEAR automatically creates product categories for all product types in WooCommerce.

 Data mapping for products between DEAR and WooCommerce is as follows:

 |Price Tier mapped for Regular Price.
 Default is Price Tier 1.||Regular Price|